abdulghanisheikh/Microblogging-platform/README.md

 # 📝 Microblogging Platform

-A simple microblogging web application where user can post short blogs.
+A simple microblogging web application where user can post and manage short blogs.

 ## 🔧 Tech Stack